 The Company uses the asset and liability method in accounting for income taxes.
 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-Deferred tax assets where it is more likely than not that the deferred tax assets will not be realized.
+Deferred tax expense or benefit is the result of changes in the deferred tax asset and liability.
+Valuation allowances are established when necessary to reduce deferred tax assets where it is more likely than not that the deferred tax assets will not be realized.